Absence of high pressure ground state re-entrant ferroelectricity in PbTiO$_3$

-To understand better the experimental results, and the apparent discrepancy with the previous DFT computations, we performed computations for PbTiO$_3$ under compression using both pseudopotentials using \textsc{Quantum Espresso} \cite{QE}and all-electric LAPW or APW+LO using the \textsc{ELK} code \cite{ELK}.
+To understand better the experimental results, and the apparent discrepancy with the previous DFT computations, we performed computations for PbTiO$_3$ under compression using both pseudopotentials using \textsc{Quantum Espresso} \cite{QE} and all-electron LAPW or APW+LO using the \textsc{ELK} code \cite{ELK}.
 We generated norm conserving ONCV pseudopotentials \cite{Hamann2013} using the Wu-Cohen exchange correlation potential \cite{Wu2006}.
 Tests for the optimized structures showed the same energy difference from all-electron computations with ELK (Fig.~\ref{compare}), but optimizations were more convenient with accurate analytic stresses in the pseudopotential computations.

-Our DFT computations show that ferroelectricity in the ambient pressure tetragonal phase is indeed squeezed out by 10 GPa (Figs. \ref{Raman}b) and \ref{H}), consistent with both the early Raman measurements of Sanjurjo et al.\cite{Sanjurjo1983} and with our our SHG measurements (Fig.~\ref{SHG}).
-At 10 GPa we find centrosymmetric $R\overline{3}c$ perovskite with 10 atoms per primitive unit cell, from a zone boundary instability at the R-point, to be most stable.
-Note that energy differences are very small (Fig.~\ref{Raman}b), so it takes great care to find the most stable phase.
-At about 35 GPa we find that $I4/mcm$, another centrosymmetric structure with 10 atoms per unit cell, this one arising from a cubic perovskite M point instability, becomes most stable.
-This is the same structure observed for SrTiO$_3$ at ambient pressure and low temperatures \cite{Fujishita1979}.
+The enthalpies of the relaxed structures show a sequence of transitions from $P4mm \rightarrow R3c \rightarrow R\overline{3}c \rightarrow I4/mcm \rightarrow P2_1/m$ (Fig.~\ref{H}).
+Above 15-20 GPa the structures are all centrosymmetric and thus there is no high-pressure ferroelectricity.
+The detailed behavior between 10 and 20 GPa is complicated, involving very small enthalpy differences (<1 meV/atom) between polar 10 atom/cell $R3c$ with a very small polarization, centrosymmetric $R\overline{3}c$, and monoclinic polar 5 atom cells Cm and Pm, and we do not try to untangle that here as the phase diagram here will depend on temperature and anharmonic contributions to the free energy.
+With very high cut-offs and k-point sets and the WC exchange-correlation functional, $R3c$ is the lowest enthalpy phase at static zero temperature, so we show that here.